Ryan5473/task-managment/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see FlowMate.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Technology Stack

+- **Framework**: Next.js 15 with React 19
+- **Language**: TypeScript with strict typing
+- **Styling**: Tailwind CSS with Radix UI components
+- **Database**: IndexedDB via Dexie for local storage
+- **Drag & Drop**: @hello-pangea/dnd
+- **Icons**: Lucide React

+## Data Persistence

+FlowMate uses IndexedDB for local data storage, ensuring your tasks, columns, and automation rules persist between sessions.
+No external server or account required - everything stays on your device.

-## Learn More
+## Automation

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+Create custom automation rules to streamline your workflow:
+- Move overdue tasks automatically
+- Auto-complete tasks when all subtasks are done
+- Custom field-based conditions and actions

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy FlowMate is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.